redphx/joydance/README.md

 ```
 pip3 install -r requirements.txt
 ```

+#### Extra step for Windows users
+Please make [this change](../../issues/3#issuecomment-1101087415).
+It's only a temporary fix, and will be patched in future versions.

 #### Extra steps for Linux users

 1. Linux users may need to use [`hid`](https://github.com/apmorton/pyhidapi) instead of [`hidapi`](https://github.com/trezor/cython-hidapi) (not sure why `hidapi` couldn't find Joy-Cons on Linux).